KDE/documentation-develop-kde-org/content/docs/getting-started/using_actions.md

 The `setupGUI()` function in [KXmlGuiWindow](docs:kxmlgui;KXmlGuiWindow) depends on the XMLGUI system to construct the GUI, which XMLGUI does by parsing an XML file description of the interface.

-The rule for naming this XML file is `appnameui.rc`, where appname is the name you set in :kcorewidgetsapi:`KAboutData` (in this case, tutorial3).
-So in our example, the file is called `texteditorui.rc`, and is located in the build directory.
+The rule for naming this XML file is `appnameui.rc`, where appname is the name you set in [`KAboutData`](docs:kcorewidgetsapi;KAboutData) (in this case, TextEditor).
+So in our example, the file is called `texteditorui.rc`, and is placed in the same folder as our other files.
 Where the file will ultimately be placed is handled by CMake.

 #### appnameui.rc file

 Since the description of the UI is defined with XML, the layout must follow strict rules.
-This tutorial will not go into great depth on this topic, but for more information, see the detailed :doc:`XMLGUI` page.
+This tutorial will not go into great depth on this topic, but for more information, see the detailed [`XMLGUI`](docs:kxmlgui) page.

 #### texteditorui.rc